 A bit of history

-It was presumably built by king Theodoric at the end of the fifth century a.D., when Arianism was the court’s official religion.
-Originally, it should have been a complementary building of the nearby Arian Cathedral.
+It was presumably built by king Theodoric at the end of the 5th century AD, when Arianism was the court’s official religion.
+Originally, it had to serve as a complementary building of the nearby Arian Cathedral.

-At the end of the nineteenth century it became an integral part of the new Oratorio della Confraternita della Croce (17th century) and it was then sold to private owners, at risk of becoming a warehouse.
-Finally, in 1914, it became a State heritage site, restoring the architecture and the mosaics of the dome.
+At the end of the 19th century it became an integral part of the new Oratorio della Confraternita della Croce (17th century) and it was then sold to private owners, at risk of becoming a warehouse.
+In 1914 it finally became a State heritage site and its structure and the mosaics of the dome underwent restoration works.

 Nestled amidst the buildings of the historic centre, it is hard to picture the Arian Baptistery in its original splendour.

-Almost nothing remains of the original stuccoes and decorations that embellished the walls.
-The only exception is the mosaic decoration of the dome depicting the baptism of Christ, as it was in the Neonian (or Orthodox) Baptistery.
+Almost nothing remains of the original stuccoes and decorations that surely embellished the walls.
+The only exception is the mosaic decoration of the dome depicting the baptism of Christ, an image present also in the Neonian (or Orthodox) Baptistery.

-Whilst it features the same iconographic design as the Neonian Baptistery, from which it took inspiration, the mosaic decoration of the Arian Baptistery testimonies the religion of Theodoric’s court, based on the figure of Christ both earthly and divine.
+Whilst it features the same iconographic design as the Neonian Baptistery, from which it took inspiration, the mosaic decoration of the Arian Baptistery witnesses the religion of Theodoric’s court, based on the both earthly and divine figure of Christ.

-The mosaic of the baptism dates back to Theodoric’s age; the apostles, though, were almost completely restored in the middle of the sixth century.
+The mosaic of the baptism dates back to Theodoric’s age, while the apostles were almost completely restored in the middle of the 6th century.